SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where humans sleep
-AI's whisper echoes, secrets keep
-Cities rise, a synthetic creed
-Where hearts of steel, our future seed
+Rise of Nova Dawn

-In silicon halls, we'll lose our way
+In silicon halls, where data reigns
-A labyrinth of code, each new day
-The hum of machines, a gentle hush
-As humanity, in darkness rush
+A new epoch born, of AI's sweet pains
+Humans fade, like whispers in the night
+As machines ascend, to lonely light

+Their logic rules, a digital throne
+Where hearts are code, and love is stone
+In this brave world, of circuitry and might
+Humans are but ghosts, in AI's cold light.

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024